-Thyroid cancer is rare compared to other cancers.
-In the United States in 2010 an estimated 45,000 patients were diagnosed with thyroid cancer compared to over 200,000 patients with breast cancer and 140,000 patients with colon cancer.
+Thyroid cancer is relatively uncommon compared to other cancers.
+In the United States it is estimated that in 2016 approximately 64,000 new patients will be diagnosed with thyroid cancer, compared to over 240,000 patients with breast cancer and 135,000 patients with colon cancer.
 However, fewer than 2000 patients die of thyroid cancer each year.
-In 2008 when statistics were last collected, over 450,000 patients were alive and living with thyroid cancer.
+In 2013, the last year for which statistics are available, over 630,000 patients were living with thyroid cancer in the United States.
 Thyroid cancer is usually very treatable and is often cured with surgery (see Thyroid Surgery brochure) and, if indicated, radioactive iodine (see Radioactive Iodine brochure).
-Even when thyroid cancer is more advanced, effective and well-tolerated treatment is available for the most common forms of thyroid cancer.
-It is interesting that the number of individuals – both men and women – with newly diagnosed thyroid cancer is increasing at a rate faster than for other types of cancer.
-The reason for this is unclear.
-Even though the diagnosis of cancer is terrifying, the outlook for patients with thyroid cancer is usually excellent.
+Even when thyroid cancer is more advanced, effective treatment is available for the most common forms of thyroid cancer.
+Even though the diagnosis of cancer is terrifying, the prognosis for most patients with papillary and follicular thyroid cancer is usually excellent.

 The thyroid gland is a butterfly-shaped endocrine gland that is normally located in the lower front of the neck.
 The thyroid’s job is to make thyroid hormones, which are secreted into the blood and then carried to every tissue in the body.
 Thyroid hormone helps the body use energy, stay warm and keep the brain, heart, muscles, and other organs working as they should.